oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6905_size/25_mm_id_42_mm_od_9_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6905 Size 25 mm Id 42 mm Od 9 mm Depth
+# Hardware Bearing 6900 Series 6905 Size 25 mm ID 42 mm OD 9 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base